pulumi/foundational-training/module-05-pulumi-import/exercises/README.md

     pulumi new typescript -y # or pulumi new python -y
     ```

-1. In your Pulumi program, use the `aws.cloudformaton.getStackOutput` resource to reference the `CdkStack` CloudFormation stack, read the value of the `vpcId` and `privateSubnet0` outputs and store them in local variables.
+1. In your Pulumi program, use the `aws.cloudformaton.getStackOutput` resource to reference the `CdkStack` CloudFormation stack, read the value of the `vpcId` and `privateSubnetId0` outputs and store them in local variables.
 (Note that the `Output` part of `getStackOutput` refers to the fact that the values returned are Pulumi Outputs.
 The function returns a CloudFormation stack, not its individual CloudFormation stack outputs.)
 1. Using the outputs from the previous step, provision an EC2 workload in one of the private subnets.
-Use the `vpc_id` output to create a security group and the `private_subnets` output to place the EC2 instance.
+Use the `vpcId` output to create a security group and the `private_subnets` output to place the EC2 instance.
 (Simple examples of workloads would be a t3.micro instance running NGINX, or a t3.micro running SSM Systems Manager.)

 ## Exercise 2: Bulk Importing Resources